-Our core results shown in Table 3 are robust to a battery of sensitivity checks.
-In this section we present several types of robustness analyses.
-First, we show that our results are robust to the selection of location of the central location as well as Voronoi construction.
-Second, we address concerns regarding inference, sampling of countries, and measurement error.
-Third, we show that our results are robust across conflict data sources and grid sizes used in the empirical analysis.
-Fourth, we also study the potential confounding effect of disease, climate, mobility and isolation as well as accessibility to water.
-Fifth, we show that our results are not driven by other types of borders (either geographic, ecological or administrative) that may confound with the presence of historical homeland boundaries as documented in Murdock's map.
-Sixth, we explore the robustness of our results to accounting for other sources of conflict, such as presence of minerals and oil, as well as historical wars.
-Seventh, we show that our results are not merely reflecting the potential direct impact of contemporary diversity or its geographical determinants.
-Finally, we perform a placebo test similar to the one performed of our OLS analysis.
+Robustness: Our core results shown in Table 3 are robust to a battery of sensitivity checks (see Appendix C).
+First, in Appendix C.1, we show that our results are robust to the selection of the central location as well as Voronoi construction.
+Second, in Appendix C.2, we address concerns regarding inference, sampling of countries, and measurement error.
+Third, in Appendix C.3, we show that our results are robust across conflict data sources and grid sizes used in the empirical analysis.
+Fourth, in Appendices C.4 and C.5, we also study the potential confounding effect of disease, climate, mobility, isolation, and accessibility to water.
+Fifth, in Appendix C.6, we show that our results are not driven by the presence of rivers, coasts, and other types of borders (either geographic, ecological, or administrative) that may confound the presence of historical homeland boundaries as documented in Murdock's map.
+Sixth, in Appendix C.7, we explore the robustness of our results to accounting for other sources of conflict, such as presence of minerals and oil.
+Finally, in Appendix C.8, we perform a randomization